Many or all companies we feature compensate us. Compensation and editorial

 How does Unlock work?

 Unlock offers homeowners a way to tap into their home’s equity without incurring debt.
-Through a home equity investment, which Unlock calls a “home equity agreement,” you get cash upfront in exchange for a share of your home’s future value.
+Through an Unlock home equity agreement (HEA), you get cash upfront in exchange for a share of your home’s future value.
 When the term ends, you settle the balance by selling your home or buying out Unlock’s share.

 1. At the end of your 10-year term, sell your home and share the proceeds with Unlock based on the agreed percentage.